Skip to main content

 AI agents persist after the organizational conditions that justified their deployment have changed.
 A compliance-monitoring agent whose scope was appropriate under one regulatory framework may become over-permissioned when that framework changes.
 An agent whose purpose was defined during a product launch may continue operating after the product is retired.
 An agent whose accountable owner has departed has no one ensuring its continued appropriateness.
 None of these conditions automatically triggers a review in any governance infrastructure.
 They trigger a review only if the organization has documented them as review trigger conditions.

-What platform provides
+What the platform provides

 Microsoft Entra Agent ID supports access reviews and credential expiry.
 These mechanisms must be configured and scheduled by the organization.

-What organization must design
+What the organization must design

 The organizational requirement is that each agent's authorization record includes specific trigger conditions that require re-authorization: a change in the agent's data access scope, a change in applicable regulatory requirements, a change in the named accountable owner, and a security incident involving the agent.
 A review cadence must also be defined - a date by which authorization is reviewed regardless of whether a trigger has occurred.
 An authorization record without a review date is an artifact, not governance.
 It was accurate when it was written.
 There is no organizational mechanism ensuring it remains accurate today.